hanabi/hanabi.github.io/README.md

   * Cathy clues blues to Bob, which touches his slot 1 (the card he just drew) and his slot 4 (the card that was just chop moved).
   * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is NOT chop-focus, and the focus of the clue is on slot 1.
   * Thus, Bob will play blue 2 from slot 1 on his next turn.
 * This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
 But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
-Or, it could be done with a yellow clue if all of the yellow cards are already played / accounted for.
+Or, it could be done with a red clue if all of the red cards are already played / accounted for.
 And so forth.
 * Strategy wise, the *Trash Chop Move* is used for two main reasons:
   1) Some cards (e.g. a one-away 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
 If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
   2) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
 In this situation, a multiple-card *Chop Move* could be the only way to do it.
 * Note that you are NOT allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
 This should be obvious, as having some positive information is always better than having the card be a complete mystery.

+### Chop Moves & Prompts

+* There are many different kinds of *Chop Moves*.
+The most common is the *Trash Chop Move*, but there are others, which are covered later.
+* *Chop Moves* interact with *Prompts* & *Finesses* in a potentially confusing way. *Chop Moved* cards should NOT be played into *Prompts*, even though they are imagined to have an "invisible" clue on them.
+For example:
+  * All the 1's are played on the stacks.
+  * Bob has no cards clued in his hand, but he is *Chop Moved* for a mystery card on his slot 5.
+  * Alice clues Cathy red, which touches a red 3.
+  * Bob knows that he is promised the red 2.
+If this is a *Finesse*, then he has the red 2 on his *Finesse Position* (slot 1).
+  * However, Bob is also *Chop Moved* for a card.
+Bob knows that *Chop Moved* cards have an "invisible" clue around them, and Bob also knows that *Prompts* are said to take precedence over *Finesses*.
+  * So should he play his slot 1 as a *Finesse* or his slot 5 as a *Prompt*?
+In this situation, Bob knows that *Prompts* do not apply to *Chop Moved* cards, so Bob should play his slot 1.

 ### The 5's Chop Move